Skip to content

 Per-command output

-Each command page documents its own Human and JSON examples, see auth, issue, cache, and so on.
-The envelope shape above is constant; only the data payload varies per command.
+Each command page shows its own output, with a JSON data example where the shape isn't obvious — see auth, issue, cache, and so on.
+The envelope above is constant; only the data payload varies per command.

 Further reading